 Alexandra | Occasionally Eggs says

-Uncooked – I think you’d have a hell of a time grating cooked potato!
+Uncooked – I think you’d have a heck of a time grating cooked potato!

 Alexandra Daum says